Parkerhiphop/my-site/data/authors/me/en.md

 ---
 name: Parker
 avatar: /me.png
-occupation: Software Enginneer
+occupation: Software Engineer
 twitter: https://twitter.com/parkerchang11
 linkedin: https://www.linkedin.com/in/cheng-yi-chang-19b148176/
 ---

 Hi, I am Parker!

-A software engineer with philosophy background.
-Fighting with the imposter syndrome at first.
-However, while I coding more and learning more, I get lots of accomplishments from solving problems, attending community events and teaching.
+A software engineer with a background in philosophy.
+I initially struggled with impostor syndrome, but as I coded more and learned more, I gained a lot of satisfaction from solving problems, participating in community events, and teaching.

-I enjoy sharing, believe the magic of words.
-That's why I created the website.
-I hope my thoughts can benefit others, but I find that the person who gains the most from my writing is me.
+I enjoy sharing and believe in the magic of words, which is why I created the website.
+While I hope my thoughts can benefit others, I find that the person who gains the most from my writing is me.

-My hobbies are reading novels, comics, animations, and movies.
-My favorite author is Brandon Sanderson(Mistborn series).
-My favorite anime is ...too many to list.
+My hobbies include reading novels, comics, watching anime, and movies.
+My favorite author is Brandon Sanderson('Mistborn' series).
+I have too many favorite anime to list.
 My lifelong idol is Airi Suzuki.

-Anyway, I hope you like my articles.
-Welcome to contact me through any channel on the bottom of the website.
+Anyway, I hope you enjoy my articles.
+Feel free to contact me through any channel listed at the bottom of the website.